guildai/guildai/guild/tests/image-summaries.md

     >>> files = findl(logdir)
     >>> len(files)
-    2
+    6

-    >>> files
+    >>> pprint(files)
     ['... copy-images .../.images/events.out.tfevents.0000000000.image.71a365d27894b323b8d5d6ebfeed6ee9',
+     '... copy-images .../.images/events.out.tfevents.0000000001.image.6eba6ff0fe3882f00774e289ff61c3e2',
+     '... copy-images .../favicon-copy.png',
+     '... copy-images .../favicon.png',
+     '... copy-images .../heart-copy.jpg',
-     '... copy-images .../.images/events.out.tfevents.0000000001.image.6eba6ff0fe3882f00774e289ff61c3e2']
+     '... copy-images .../heart.jpg']

+The TensorBoard runs monitor mirrors the run directory structure by creating the appropriate symlinks to run files.
+This ensures that TensorBoard plugins have full access to run files.

-The two files represent the logged image summaries.
-Each time is named using an incrementing timestamp starting with 0 and a digest suffix.
+The monitor also generates Guild specific TF event files for each image it finds.
+Each event file is named using an incrementing timestamp starting with 0 and a digest suffix.
 The digest corresponds to the logged image path, relative to the run directory.

 Let's confirm each of the suffixes.